-Our Hughes segment continues to focus our efforts on optimizing financial returns of our existing satellites while planning for new satellite capacity to be launched, leased or acquired.
-In addition, we are also pursuing wireline and wireless capacity to utilize in markets that include residential, community WiFi, backhaul, and other enterprise broadband and multi-transport services.
-Our consumer revenue growth depends on our success in adding new and retaining existing subscribers, as well as increasing our ARPU.
+Our Hughes segment continues to focus its efforts on optimizing financial returns of our existing satellites while planning for new satellite capacity to be launched, leased or acquired.
+Our consumer revenue growth depends on our success in adding new and retaining existing subscribers, as well as increasing our Average Revenue Per User/subscriber ("ARPU").
 Service and acquisition costs related to ongoing support for our direct and indirect customers and partners are typically impacted most significantly by our growth.
-The growth of both our enterprise and consumer businesses rely heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
+The growth of our enterprise and consumer businesses relies heavily on global economic conditions and the competitive landscape for pricing relative to competitors and alternative technologies.
+In most areas of the U.S. we are nearing or have reached capacity, which has resulted in our consumer subscriber base becoming increasingly limited.

-Our Hughes segment currently uses capacity from our owned and leased satellites, including additional satellite capacity leased from third-party providers to provide services to our customers.
-We also use other multi-transport capacity that includes cable, fiber, 5G, and 4G/LTE.
-Growth of our consumer subscriber base in the U.S. continues to be constrained where we are nearing or have reached maximum capacity in most areas.
 Our Latin America consumer subscriber base in certain areas has also become capacity constrained.
-These constraints are not expected to be resolved until we acquire additional capacity.
+These constraints are expected to be addressed by the launch of the EchoStar XXIV satellite.